Get Pre-Approved For Your Car Loan Apply Now

 Most of the time when we buy something at a store, we know what that item will cost: the price on the tag plus any applicable sales taxes.

-But the auto industry has an unfortunate reputation for advertising a price for a new vehicle and then adding fees that can inflate the purchase price by thousands of dollars.
+But the automotive industry has an unfortunate reputation for advertising a price for a new vehicle and then adding fees that can inflate the purchase price by thousands of dollars.

 In recent years, some provincial governments have introduced regulations requiring car manufacturers and their dealers to advertise “all-in” pricing that gives consumers a better idea of a vehicle’s true purchase price.